c4rt0/remotegardens/RaspberryPi_and_Arduino/readme.md

 Configuration of Arduino as a slave took a little bit of work - included in this folder is a i2c_slave file which was uploaded directly to Arduino through USB.

+In order to check connectivity between Arduino and Pi after uploading i2c_slave we execute "sudo i2cdetect -y 1" command on Raspberry (result visible on the picture attached - bottom of terminal)

 ![](/images/i2c_detection.jpg)